Arkadeep-sophoIITG/ruby-shell/README.md

   ```
   make clean
   ```

+## **Bash commands supported **

+- ls
+- cd (All types)
+- pwd
+- cat
+- mkdir
+- rm (-r, -f, -v)
+- history (retrieves history of all user commands)
+- history n (prints the most recent n commands issued by the numbers)
+- issue n (issues the nth command in the history once again)
+- <program_name> (Creates a child process to run <program_name>.
+Supports the redirection operators > and < to redirect the input and ouput of the program to indicated files)
+- exit
+and all other basic bash commands

 ## **Fallback Compilation Instructions if 'make' fails**
 NOTE: *SKIP THIS SECTION IF make was successful i.e. if make did not throw errors.*